HermitOS/mergepdfs/README.md

 # mergepdfs

 Python command line program to merge multiple pdfs to one pdf.

-Install the program with pip
+Install the program with pip:
 ```
 pip install mergepdfs
 ```